-4 Things to Try If Running Isn’t Helping You Lose WeightPosted: Oct 29 in Getting Active, Healthy Eating, Lifestyle by Staff
+4 Things to Try If Running Isn’t Helping You Lose WeightPosted: Oct 29 in Getting Active, Healthy Eating, Lifestyle by Craig Primack MD FACP

 It’s a common scenario: You start running because you hope to lose weight.
-When you get on the scale, however, you see that you are actually gaining weight.
-Sometimes, the reason is just that you’ve lost fat and put on muscle, which can be heavier than fat tissue.
+But when you get on the scale, you see you’re actually gaining weight!
+Sometimes this happens because you’ve lost fat and put on muscle, which is heavier than fat tissue.
 For a good return on your investment in running, you need to tweak both your diet and your workout.
-If you choose to run to lose weight, you should make sure to try these ideas below.
+If you choose to run to lose weight, you should make sure to try the following lifestyle changes:

-When you start running, the exercise is bound to improve your appetite.
-You are likely to feel free to cut yourself some slack because you now work out, and believe that you can burn off anything that you eat.
-Getting exercise hardly makes it okay to eat a calorie-rich diet, however.
-If you love the idea of a 700-calorie post-workout shake, there’s no way that you’re going to be able to lose weight.
-You’ll simply put all the calories back that you burn in the workout, and some more.
+When you start running, the exercise may increase your appetite.
+You’ll give yourself some slack because you worked out and believe you can burn off anything you eat.
+Regular exercise doesn’t make it okay to eat a calorie-rich diet.
+If you love the idea of a 500-700-calorie post-workout protein shake, there’s no way you’ll be able to lose weight.
+You’ll quickly eat back all the calories that you burn in the workout, and then some.

-You need to burn 3,500 calories to lose one pound.
-If you’re to lose a pound a week, then, you would need to either burn 500 calories a day, or cut your calorie intake by as much.
-It’s important to focus on a healthy diet full of vegetables, fruits, whole grains, nuts and lean proteins.
-If you eat a diet full of sugar and refined starches like white bread, you will take in so many calories that you’ll never be able to work out enough to burn it all off.
+Th rule of thumb: burn 3,500 calories to lose one pound.
+If you lose one pound a week, you need to either burn 500 calories every day for seven days, or cut your calorie intake by that much.
+To do this it’s important to focus on a healthy diet full of lean protein, and non-starchy vegetables.
+If you eat a diet full of sugar and refined starches like white bread, rice or pasta, you’ll never be able to work out enough to burn it all off.

-The best part of mixing up your running is that it helps you lose weight faster.
+Best of all, chasing your running route will keep you from growing bored of running.
 You won’t even need to spend a whole hour on the treadmill.
-All you need to do is to try 20-minute high-intensity interval training exercises.
+All you’ll need to do is to try a 20-minute high-intensity interval training run.
 You burn the most calories when you keep your body guessing at what kind of challenge comes up next.

-When you first start to run, you’re likely to be unable to do no more than 20 minutes a day for 2 times a week it probably all you can manage.
-Since a slow, 20-minute run can only burn about 180 calories, you are unlikely to be able to lose weight.
-When you increase your workout frequency to 5 times a week, and run 45 minutes each time, you will put on muscle, and lose fat.
+When you first start to run, 10-20 minutes a day for 2 times a week it probably all you can manage.
+Since a slow, 20-minute run can only burn 180 calories at the most, you won’t lose that much weight.
+When you increase your workout frequency to 5 times a week, and run up to 45 minutes each time, you will put on muscle and lose more fat.

-It doesn’t matter if you can only run 5 minutes at a stretch before you need to walk a little to catch your breath.
+In the beginning, if you can only run for 5 minutes before you need to walk and catch your breath, it’s fine.
 Just as long as you keep moving as well as you can for an entire 45-minute period, you’re giving your body what it needs.
-The rule should be to run frequently, and to mix up your running to keep your body alert.
+The rule is to run frequently, and mix it up to keep your body alert.

-If you want to lose weight, it’s critical that you try strength-training alongside of running.
+If you want to lose weight, it’s critical to pair strength-training with running or other forms of cardio.
 Not only does strength training help improve your body’s fat-to-muscle ratio, it also helps you feel stronger and more confident about your ability to work out.
-You’ll find yourself skipping workouts far less often.
+You may find yourself skipping workouts far less often.

 Strength training is also vital because it helps build muscle, tissue that tends to burn more energy than fat tissue.
 The more muscle you have, the more energy you burn and the more you may be protected from injury.

-Running can be a reasonable way to lose weight.
-You need to make sure that you run the right way, however.
-It’s important to run multiple times each week, mix up your running route so that help keep your body from getting used to the route, and build muscle.
-When you run the right way, it is exercise that can help you lose weight.
+Running can be a great way to lose weight, but you need to run the right way.
+To achieve this, run multiple times each week, mix up your running routine, and build muscle.
+All together, it can help you lose weight.